• Call Contact

 Germany, France, and the UK intend to create a new Special Purpose Vehicle (SPV) to enable cross-border payments with Iran, which is currently being sanctioned by the U.S. The SPV will be able to carve out some space for the rest of the world to engage in Iranian trade, but we shouldn't overestimate its ability to override U.S. economic power.
 Continue Reading arrow

-LBMA Clearing and Vaulting data reveal the absurdity of the London ‘Gold’ Market
+LBMA Data Reveal the Absurdity of the London ‘Gold’ Market

 Why the SEC Keeps Rejecting Bitcoin ETF Listings